TobiasBohnen/tcob_games/Solitide/ScriptAPI.md

 - DeckCount (**integer**)

     The number of decks used.
+Max: 24

 - DeckRanks (**array**)